Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

     4 hyperthreads on those cores.
 This is also not unexpected.
 In the third case we force the use of 8 threads, and they all land on the 4 hardware threads of 2 cores.
 Again, this is not unexpected.
-And neither is the output of the last run of `omp_cehck` which is again with multithreading disabled as requested in the `#SBATCH` lines.
+And neither is the output of the last run of `omp_check` which is again with multithreading disabled as requested in the `#SBATCH` lines.
 What is surprising though is the output of `sacct`:
     It claims there were 8 hardware threads, so 4 cores, allocated to the second (the `.1`) and third (the `.2`) job step while whatever we tried, `omp_check`